 E2.
 Generate new DFU .zip package.
-Update new application version (at least equal or higher original version)
+Set a new application version (at least equal or higher than the original version)

 E3.
-Switch the device to DFU mode, do DFU update and verify new image is runnning.
+Switch the device to DFU mode, do DFU update and verify that new image is runnning.

 The script to generate bootloader setting is